 *Please remember you are required to complete your registration in full, before you can start working as a casual worker on a GTA assignment.

-Once your casual worker record has been set up you can claim your hours of work by submitting a weekly timesheet via the EEE Casual Payments System.
+Once your casual worker record has been set up (and you've had confirmation from Casual Workers that you can work) you can claim your hours of work by submitting a weekly timesheet via the EEE Casual Payments System.
 If you experience any glitch when trying to access the new system, please get in touch with PG Office on eeePGoffice@imperial.ac.uk

 The module orgainser must approve your GTA claim by the 5th of the month, in order for you to get paid on the 24th.